-- That resources in terms of time, finance and personnel are available to implement and manage health and safety commensurate to the level of risk. - That occupational health and safety performance is monitored and reviewed on a regular basis at Service and Corporate level. - Monitoring the effectiveness of the Corporate Occupational Health and Safety Policy and procedures and initiating improvements where appropriate. - Annual review of the Corporate Occupational Health and Safety Policy - Annual production of a health and safety action plan that outlines targets and objectives to be achieved to reduce accidents and occupational ill health across the Council.
+- That resources in terms of time, finance and personnel are available to implement and manage health and safety commensurate to the level of risk. - That health and safety performance is monitored and reviewed on a regular basis at Service and Corporate level. - Monitoring the effectiveness of the Corporate Health and Safety Policy and procedures and initiating improvements where appropriate. - Annual production of a health and safety action plan that outlines targets and objectives to be achieved to reduce accidents and occupational ill health across the Council.